Harrisia tetracantha

 Harrisia tetracantha is a species of cactus found in Bolivia.

 Description

 Harrisia tetracantha grows in a shrub-like to tree-like manner, is usually branched above the ground and reaches heights of up to 3 meters.
 The blue-green to gray-green shoots have a diameter of up to 6 centimeters.
 There are eight rounded and tuberous ribs.
 The single, strong, initially brownish central spine later becomes white to ash-gray.
 The four to seven white marginal spines have a brown tip.

 The flowers reach a length of 18 to 22 centimeters.

 Distribution

-Harrisia tetracantha is widespread in the Bolivian departments of Cochabamba, Chuquisaca, Potosi, Santa Cruz and Tarija in dry scrub forest at elevations of 1200–2600 meters.
+Harrisia tetracantha is found growing in open forest in the Bolivian departments of Cochabamba, Chuquisaca, Potosi, Santa Cruz and Tarija in dry scrub forest at elevations of 1200–2600 meters.